 Along with English and Maths, Science remains one of the main core subjects in Primary Schools.
-Science can be one of the most exiting and practical subjects and, as a result, is a real joy for teachers and pupils.
-Children love the chance to learn through being totally hands-on and finding things out for themselves - Science is the prefect way to understand the world around us, as we live in an age of Science.
+Science can be one of the most exciting and practical subjects and, as a result, is a real joy for teachers and pupils.
+Children love the chance to learn through being totally hands-on and finding things out for themselves - Science is the perfect way to understand the world around us, as we live in an age of Science.
 It is present all around us, whether we're looking at how sugar dissolves in our cup of tea or why the light comes on when we flick the switch.
 At Chopwell we believe, a positive primary science experience is also key to encouraging future generations to not only study this at secondary school, but also potentially to follow it as a career.

 Year 5- Light

 In Year 5 we have been studying 'light'.
 We have been looking at how different materials are: absorbed, transmitted and reflected.
 We tested out different materials and ordered them from most reflective to most transmitted.
 After this, we investigated whether it is possible to see around corners.
 We discovered that light can reflect off mirrors and we can use mirrors to see around a corner, as long as they are on an angle.
 We looked at periscopes and discovered that they are used today.
 Miss Hillary set us a challenge to make a our own periscope using 2 mirrors, cereal boxes and tape- we really enjoyed it and some of the periscopes worked, as we played eye spy on some of the teachers in school!

 Today year six were taking their learning about the heart one step further by dissecting hearts - well, the children weren't exactly dissecting the hearts themselves.
 The children (that wanted to) got to explore how blood travels through the heart by examining the heart of a sheep closely.
 They were able to use scientific language to explain the process and were able to get hands on; touching and poking parts of the heart that they recognized.